 Collagen Tablets and Capsules – The Facts

 Collagen supplements are now one of the most popular dietary supplements.
-In fact, American consumers are expected to spend nearly 300 million dollars on collagen supplements in 2020.
+In fact, American consumers are expected to spend nearly 293 million dollars on collagen supplements in 2020.
+And, it is expected to grow at a Compounded Annual Growth Rate (CAGR) of 5.8% which will bring the figure to around 310 million dollars in 2021.
 In 2014, on the other hand, they only spent about 50 million dollars.
 Of course, this should not really come as a surprise, considering all the claims being made about collagen supplements.

 According to many companies that make and/or sell these supplements, collagen supplementation can benefit you in more ways than one, including: